Protect your organization by ensuring HR compliance

 Federal, state, and local employment laws are complex, often conflicting, and at times, counter-intuitive.

 Violations, unintentional as they may be, lead to fines, lawsuits, bad publicity, loss of talent, employee dissatisfaction, and lost business.
-Mitigating those risks is a key measure of success for the Human Resources function and is critical to the success of the organization as a whole.
+Mitigating those risks is a fundamental measure of success for the Human Resources function and is critical to the success of the organization as a whole.
 Protect your business from risk with HR compliance services from CCI Consulting.

 Identifying compliance issues and mitigating risk

 An important role of Human Resources is to safeguard the company with policies and procedures that ensure legal compliance in HR with federal, state, and local guidelines.
-Clients often retain CCI Consulting to help them identify and address a variety of potential HR compliance issues before they result in problems.
+Clients often retain CCI Consulting to help them identify and address several potential HR compliance issues before they result in problems.

-Two of the most common HR compliance audit requests we receive are for Fair Labor Standards Act (FLSA) audits to ensure compliance with the U.S. Department of Labor’s wage and hour requirements and I-9 audits to ensure compliance with federal requirement to verify the identity and legal authorization to work of all paid employees in the United States.
+Two of the most common HR compliance audit requests we receive are for Fair Labor Standards Act (FLSA) audits to ensure compliance with the U.S. Department of Labor’s wage and hour requirements and I-9 audits to ensure compliance with federal requirements to verify the identity and legal authorization to work of all paid employees in the United States.
 Employers should conduct an FLSA audit at the beginning or end of each year.

 At times, employers are faced with an internal employee complaint, an accusation, a serious rumor requiring attention, or alleged employee misconduct.
-These situations require a third party workplace investigation to gather facts, interview parties, review documents, sort out the details, and then summarize findings to assist the employer.
-Organizations often utilize an independent third party to conduct the investigation because it shows they are concerned with providing fair and objective treatment for all employees.
+These situations require a third-party workplace investigation to gather facts, interview parties, review documents, sort out the details and summarize the findings to assist the employer.
+Organizations often utilize an independent third party to investigate because it shows they are concerned with providing fair and objective treatment for all employees.

 Compliance can be challenging, but non-compliance can be devastating.

 At CCI Consulting, we provide HR compliance services to businesses of all sizes.
 Protect yourself, your employees, and your business with our help.
-Contact us to discuss how CCI Consulting can help your organization mitigate risk by ensuring HR compliance with the myriad of federal, state, and local human resource related requirements.
+Contact us to discuss how CCI Consulting can help your organization mitigate risk by ensuring HR compliance with the myriad of federal, state, and local human-resource-related requirements.

 A leading crane manufacturer experienced significant growth over the years and realized the need to conduct formal anti-harassment trainings at all of their sites across two states.
 Without ever having a formal HR department, the client was faced with various management approaches to any reports of harassment.
 Employees and managers were not receiving proper anti-harassment training on an annual basis and were lacking the proper knowledge to handle and report incidents.